Access Policies

 A Domain-level Identity Provider (DL-IDP) is a server-level configuration that sets up an external identity provider for all users from a given domain.
 This identity provider will be used for all Medplum applications the user logs into, including the Medplum App.
 Domain-level providers are primarily used to ensure that all practitioners access Medplum data via your corporate identity solution.

-Medplum supports external identity providers such as Auth0 and AWS Cognito for end user authentication.
+Along with Google Authentication, Medplum supports other external identity providers using the OAuth2 protocol such as Auth0 and AWS Cognito for end user authentication.
 This is sometimes known as "Federated Identities".

-Google Authentications allows users to log in to your application using their Google profile.
+Medplum supports using Google Authentication as an external identity provider, as well as other external identity providers using the OAuth2 protocol.
+Google Authentication allows users to log in to your application using their Google profile.

 One valuable way to prevent unauthorized data access is to restrict access to clinical data by the user's IP address.
 This article will discuss the benefits of IP address restrictions and provide a step-by-step guide on configuring these settings in Medplum's AccessPolicy.